About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: Some Arguments in Favor of Quantum Hair and against the Correctness of the Semiclassical Picture

-The reason why in many of the approaches it is argued that local quantum field theory (LQFT) should hold (at least in the exterior region) is the \tit{nice slice} argument (for a more detailed discussion cf. for example \cite{Susskind1},\cite{Mathur1} or \cite{Giddings2}).
+In the preceding section we have seen that one should expect a close correlation between particle like excitations and corresponding gravitational hole excitations in QST.This already shows that we have to expect a notable interaction between QM and QST already on a microscopic level.
+On the other hand, the reason why in many of the approaches it is argued that local quantum field theory (LQFT) should hold (at least in the exterior region) is the \tit{nice slice} argument (for a more detailed discussion cf. for example \cite{Susskind1},\cite{Mathur1} or \cite{Giddings2}).
 Note however that these authors provide various arguments why this principle is presumably not entirely reliable.
 On the other hand, it is difficult to see what is exactly wrong with this seemingly harmless argument.
 Usually some kind of non-locality is invoked. \begin{ob}If the nice slice argument is correct, Hawking's semiclassical analysis goes through and more intricate effects of quantum gravity can be ignored. \end{ob}

-We now will provide some arguments why it is not enough to deal only with LQFT on a slowly varying classical background.
 The standard argument is that the semiclassical approximation should work in regions where all aspects of curvature are sufficiently small and space-time (ST) is only slowly varying.
 This is in principle a low energy argument and winds up to: \begin{assumption}If all the curvature and/or energy aspects of the scenario are sufficiently small, the coupling between matter and gravitational degrees of freedom (DoF) can be neglected or incorporated in a semiclassical manner. \end{assumption}

-In our view the criterium of low curvature or energy may be relevant for some quantitative aspects of the problem but not! for the crucial question whether a pure ingoing state remains pure during the full evaporation process or goes over into a mixture.
-This is, quite to the contrary, not a question of involved curvature energy but depends on other characteristics of the problem.
-What is actually of relevance is the way how matter and gravitational DoF entangle in the process which, as we will argue, is largely independent of the involved energy scale.
+In our view the criterium of low curvature or energy may be relevant for some quantitative and more macroscopic aspects of the problem but not! for the crucial question whether a pure ingoing state remains pure during the full evaporation process or goes over into a mixture.
+This is, quite to the contrary, not a question of involved curvature energy but depends on other more microscopic characteristics of the problem which have nothing to do with the largeness of the involved energies.
+What is actually of relevance is the way how matter and gravitational DoF entangle in the microscopic processes which, as we will argue, is largely independent of the involved energy scale.